animeshg27/CSV-to-Parquet/README.md

 **Notes:**

-- **License Section:** Updated to a simple statement without the link to the `LICENSE` file.
+- **License:** Updated to a simple statement without the link to the `LICENSE` file.
 Ensure that you have a `LICENSE` file in your repository containing the full MIT License text.

-- **Contact Section:** Reformatted to present the contact information clearly.
+- **Contact:** Reformatted to present the contact information clearly.
 Replace the placeholder email address with your actual email if necessary.

 - **Formatting:** Maintained Markdown formatting for better readability on GitHub.